America Offers Refuge and Hope to New Asylee

 “Seeking asylum has been hard,” acknowledged Hailu.
 “I feel depressed because I miss my family so much.
 I spoke with my wife only once to let her know I was safe in the US, but I cannot have regular contact because I fear for my family’s safety.
 My counselor Anisa helps me to be strong and accept the situation.”

 In December, 2016, Hailu’s request for asylum was granted.
 Now he is beginning to build a new life in America.

 “Hailu wants to support himself and be financially independent,” said Anisa Ahmed, his cross cultural counselor at LCS Northwest.
 “He used employment agencies and online resources to find a job.
 Now he has his own apartment and is gradually adjusting to life in America.

 “He has taken a computer science course to advance his skills and he is networking to build professional contacts.
 He enjoys going to the library to read up on American culture and spends time conversing with Americans to improve his English.”

-LCS Northwest’s Refugee and Asylum Services (RAS), serving the Puget Sound area, helps refugees and asylum seekers rebuild lives and heal from trauma associated with war, torture and persecution.
+Refugees Northwest helps refugees and asylum seekers rebuild lives and heal from trauma associated with war, torture and persecution.
 Programs consist of foster care for unaccompanied refugee minors, cross cultural counseling, intensive case management, and basic needs resources.
-Each year, RAS assists over 700 refugees and asylum seekers from more than 30 different countries.
+Each year, Refugees Northwest assists over 700 refugees and asylum seekers from more than 30 different countries.